 For the past 15 years, she's been a medical-mission volunteer through her church, traveling first to Haiti and, for the past six years, to eastern Congo.
 There she uses her skills at the HEAL Africa Hospital, where many of the patients have suffered injuries from traumatic childbirths or rape.
 "I do gynecologic surgery and clinic consultations," she says.
 "It's a teaching hospital, so we're also training residents and students.
 It's so important, and I love it."

-These days, Dr. Stark travels to Africa for two weeks every other year.
+These days, Dr. Stark travels to Africa or Haiti for two weeks every other year.
 In her non-working hours, she enjoys downhill skiing, reading ("especially historical fiction"), golf ("I'm not very good"), and traveling with her husband, Randy, a cardiologist at Mercy Hospital.
 Now that their three children are college-age and older, Dr. Stark plans to return to Africa on a regular basis.
 "And when I retire, I want to stay for three months at a time.
 It keeps me energized and excited about what I do."